-The employees must be provided with rest and lunch breaks during the working day.
-Time and duration will be regulated by internal work rules, shift schedules, or an individual labor contract or collective agreement between the employer and employee (Article 110).
+The employees must be provided with rest and lunch breaks during the working day lasting no less than 30 minutes and no more than 1 hour.
+The timing of the break and its duration are determined by the internal labor regulations of the organization or by agreement between the employee and the employer (Article 64).